 It dawned on me that the nuances of communication are very much like that balloon.

 Words, tone, and attitude come out in our communication.
 Like that balloon, these words, tone, and attitudes find their way to other places and people in our lives.
 This happens intentionally and unintentionally.

-What was said in one situation finds a way to another situation or person and seemingly in a mysterious way.
+What was said in one situation finds its way to another situation or person, and seemingly in a mysterious way.
 Except it’s not all that mysterious.
 Words float around our home and workplaces resting in the hearts and minds of each one of us.
-It’s when we forget the string is no longer attached that our words float to unexpected places.
+It’s when we forget the string is no longer attached, that our words float to unexpected places.

 This isn’t something we can’t 100% prevent.
 Our words, tone, and attitudes are always floating around.
 They are nuanced in remarkable ways.
 A little word here or tone their impacts people’s lives in positive and negative ways.